dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 stencilling](https://github.com/golang/proposal/blob/master/design/generics-implementation-dictionaries-go1.18.md)
 approach would likely have the same runtime cost as existing generic code.

 Q: Can you describe a possible implementation?
 Do you have a prototype?
-(This is not required.)

 I am working on a paper in the style of [Featherweight Go](https://dl.acm.org/doi/10.1145/3428217), that formalises arrays and numerical type parameters, that would be implemented as part of this proposal.
 It will come with prototype interpreters (with static type checking) for the new language feature in the style of https://github.com/rhu1/fgg (i.e. for a subset of Go).
-I hope to make this publicly available, sometime post May this year.
+I hope to make this publicly available, sometime post-May this year.

 Q: Would this change make Go easier or harder to learn, and why?

 Seeing that this is an additional language feature, it would make Go more difficult to learn simply because there is one feature more.
-The rest of the language will be unaffected in terms of easiness to learn.
+The rest of the language will be unaffected in terms of easiness of learning.

 Q: Orthogonality: how does this change interact or overlap with existing features?